jseltmann/jseltmann/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->
-Hey, I'm Johann Seltmann, student at University of Potsdam.
+Hey, I'm Johann Seltmann, software developer at iur.crowd.

-I just finished my master's thesis about the knowledge-differences between text corpora and vision-and-language corpora.

 Things I'm interested in include:
 - computational linguistics
 - especially simple language
 - reinforcement learning and evolutionary algorithms
 - European 🇪🇺 and World 🇺🇳 federalism

-I speak German, English, and some broken Italian.
-And that's really only a little bit, so if you do want to message me about something, don't use Italian.

 Here are some of my projects, in various stages of well-documentedness:
 - [DSGeneration](https://github.com/jseltmann/DSGeneration): A research project trying to find out, to what extend bigrams can be used for semantic information.